 If you or your loved one are facing a worsened prognosis due to a delayed cancer diagnosis, call Carter Mario at (203) 806-9256 now.

 Our Connecticut Medical Malpractice Lawyers Want to Help

 At Carter Mario Law Firm, we have years of experience building strong claims for Connecticut medical malpractice victims.
-Our attorneys have successfully recovered hundreds of millions of dollars in verdicts and settlements on behalf of victims of delayed cancer diagnosis, and we’re ready to help you:
+Our attorneys have successfully recovered over $1 billion in verdicts and settlements on behalf of victims of delayed cancer diagnosis, and we’re ready to help you:

 - – determine your rights to file a claim under the law.

 - – seek any external consultation necessary to strengthen your case.

 - – prepare your case for litigation in the courtroom.